 There is a special case of MC called propensity-score matching.
 This develops a binary choice model to predict the probability that a customer will opt into the program, and then, for a control group, chooses customers with a high propensity for opting in but choosing not to do so.
 This functions well if observable variables used to calculate the propensity score sufficiently correlate with relevant unobservables to explain differences between treatment and control customers that cannot be explained by matching observables.
 With most evaluations of energy efficiency programs, however, little (if any) data are available on customers other than their energy usage; so the distinction usually becomes irrelevant.

-Code Compliance Programs
+Code Compliance Protocol

 This protocol applies to the Building Energy Codes Education and Technical Assistance (BECETA) Program, administered by Department of Commerce.
 The purpose of the BECATA Program is to train code enforcement officials, architects, designers, engineers, builders, contractors, and other interested parties on current codes, code updates, and potential new codes to facilitate and increase code compliance.
 The BECATA Program supports the building standards requirements of Illinois statute.